mever-team/FedMed/README.md

 Operations are performed under a map-reduce scheme.
 The map is performed in the servers, and the reduce on the client.
-Each server is left in control of both how it performs its namesake map methods, and how it distorts outcomes to comply with some privacy policy.
+For example, run the following code after setting up some devices at the respective ip addresses:

 ```python
 from fedmed.stats import sum, len